Construction RFI Meaning and Template

 Step 1: Submitting the RFI

-If you’ve received a call or email with a question in it, you’ll need to craft the RFI as the contractor to formally address it and include the appropriate team members.
+If you’ve received a call or email with a question in it, submitting a construction RFI is the first step in formally addressing it and including the appropriate team members.
 Answering questions that deserve a recorded RFI with an equally informal response can result in negotiation and legal issues down the line.
 Stick to formal RFI procedures for all requests that alter the project or that could result in change orders.
+To avoid issues down the road, the details requested should be clear and concise.

 Step 2: Reviewing and sharing the request